brandonmain/CriticalThink/README.md

 ![Schemes](/readme-img/schemes.png)

-2. If developing for the web extension, then choose scheme CriticalThink extension and then click run.
+2. If developing for the web extension, then choose scheme "CriticalThink Extension" and then click run.

 **Ignore steps 3 - 5 if you have a developer certificate.**